-In some applications, multiple levers can be used for each drive unit's shift and engine's throttle.
+Your controls have individual levers for each drive unit's shift and engine's throttle.
 The left levers are for the port engine and the right levers are for the starboard engine.
 The controls are arranged with the shift levers (all one size) grouped together and throttle levers (all one size, and larger than the shift levers) grouped together.